ohansemmanuel/Understanding-Flexbox/09. Responsive design with Flexbox/readme.md

 		font-size: 1em;
 	}
 ```
 You're a pro at this flex stuff now so you understand what's going on up there.
-Here's how our navigation bar looks.
+Here's how the  navigation bar looks.

 ![simple responsive nav -1](http://i.imgur.com/YkbsyGt.png)